TehMuffinMoo/ibPS/README.md

 ```

 ## To-Do

+All work below will be committed to the [dev branch](https://github.com/TehMuffinMoo/ibPS/tree/dev) until updates are posted to main.

 ### Implement pipeline input for all Set- & Remove- cmdlets
 Pipeline input for Set- & Remove- cmdlets is being developed, to allow more flexible usage of ibPS.
 The table below shows the current support for this feature.
 Cmdlet                           | Pipeline Input Supported                                                      | Supported Input Cmdlets